hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + SBS removing features at each iteration
     + removing a feature useless in the beginning but useful after removing more ones
     + unable to add the feature in the feature subsets
-  + solutons: LRS or sequential floating
+  + solutions: LRS or sequential floating

 + LRS, or Plus-L, Minus-R:
   + using two parameters L and R (both integer)